Shanmukh025/Movie-Recommend/README.md

                 Not Another Teen Movie (2001)

-            Top 25 movies recommendation for the "User 3"
+            Top 25 movie recommendations for the "User 3"

                 Killer's Kiss (1955)
                 My Life as a Dog (Mitt liv som hund) (1985)